-- 630 funding from the European Research Council 485 (ERC) under the European Union's Horizon 2020 Research and Innovation program (project INTEXseas, grant agreement no. 787652), and HK acknowledges funding by the HALO Priority Program SPP 1294.
+Acknowledgements.
 The COSMO simulation was performed at the Swiss National Supercomputing Centre (CSCS), as part of the project sm08 (2017-2019).
-We thank the World Wide Lightning Location Network (http://wwlln.net), a collaboration among over 50 universities and institutions, for providing the lightning location data.
+We thank the World Wide Lightning Location Network (http://wwlln.net, last access: January 2021), a collaboration among over 50 universities and institutions, for providing the lightning location data.
 We appreciate the data from EUMETSAT used to visualize the WCB cloud band.
-Finally, we would like to thank 635 all the NAWDEX colleagues for the successful measurement campaign, and Derek J. Posselt and Jeffrey Chagnon for their positive and - constructive feedback on our manuscript.
+Finally, we would like to thank all the NAWDEX colleagues for the successful measurement campaign, and Derek J. Posselt and Jeffrey Chagnon for their positive and constructive feedback on our paper.